TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 14/John 14.26.md

 ---

-But the Comforter, [even] the Holy Spirit, whom the Father will send in my name, he shall teach you all things, and bring to your remembrance all that I said unto you.
+But the Counselor, the Holy Spirit, whom the Father will send in my name, he will teach you all things, and will remind you of all that I said to you.